digidem/osm-p2p-server/readme.markdown

 Match the `req.method` and `req.url` and dispatch `m.fn(m, req, res)` and return the match object if there is a match.

+# differences

+In changeset uploads (`/api/0.6/changeset/:id/upload`), the `version` property refers to a comma-separated list of version hashes of the documents that the update will replace.

 # install

 ```